 Other than protecting those around you when you operate a chainsaw, you also need to make sure to protect yourself.
 When the tree falls, you want to give yourself an escape route away from the direction of the falling greenery.

 If you are cleaning up fallen branches, you can use the best pulling rope we listed here.

 Every project needs a plan, especially if it’s a very large one.
 Before triggering your saws, think through your plan of action.
 If we are working with trees, cut off the branches first and work from bottom to top.
 While we can’t 100% avoid accidents, planning out your process and surveying the area can help.

 Clear the places of any clutter and debris and do your best to map out the fall route of each branch.
-As a general rule of thumb, our team says to work from the ground up, and cut from left to right as chainsaws are optimized to work that way.
+As a general rule of thumb, our team says to work from the ground up, and cut from left to right as chainsaws such as the Echo and Stihl chainsaws are optimized to work that way.

 Preparing Other Materials